This post may contain affiliate links. Please read our disclosure policy.

 - Remove bisque from heat.
 Use an immersion blender to purée the soup right in the pot.
 Alternatively, transfer to a blender to purée and then return bisque to pot.

-- Add heavy cream and chopped cooked lobster pieces to bisque and stir well.
+- Add 1 cup heavy cream and chopped cooked lobster pieces to bisque and stir well.
 Heat over medium-low heat until bisque is heated through.
 Season with salt and pepper, as desired.
 Serve hot with crusty bread on the side.

 Notes